yvelikova/axway-open-docs/content/en/docs/apiportal_docker/docker_portal_run_image.md

-{"title":"Run API Portal using ready-made Docker image","linkTitle":"Run API Portal using ready-made Docker image","date":"2019-08-09","description":"This topic describes how to use the ready-made API Portal Docker image to run in Docker containers.
-The image is ready out-of-the-box, so you do not have to build it using the `Dockerfile`."} ﻿
+{"title":"Run API Portal using ready-made Docker image","linkTitle":"Run using ready-made Docker image","weight":"2","date":"2019-08-09","description":"Use the ready-made API Portal Docker image to run in Docker containers."}

 This topic describes how to use the ready-made API Portal Docker image to run in Docker containers.
 The image is ready out-of-the-box, so you do not have to build it using the `Dockerfile`.

 Axway does not provide a ready-made Docker image for MySQL.
 You must have the MySQL Docker container running before you can load the ready-made API Portal Docker image and run the Docker container.
 For more details on MySQL image, see the [official MySQL Docker repository](https://hub.docker.com/_/mysql/).

-{{< alert title="Note" color="primary" >}}The ready-made API Portal Docker image is strictly for development environments only, and is not recommended for use in production environments.
+{{< alert title="Caution" color="warning" >}}The ready-made API Portal Docker image is strictly for development environments only, and is not recommended for use in production environments.
 You must use the `Dockerfile` to build and run API Portal containers in production environments.
 For more details, see [Build and run API Portal using Dockerfile](docker_portal_deploy.htm).{{< /alert >}}

 Prerequisites
 -------------